Review Published in May 2016, Updated June 2018.

 Asus Zenfone Max was launched in India on Flipkart on 4 January 2016 although the smartphone was announced in September 2015.
 The Asus Zenfone Max is an affordable smartphone priced at Rs.
 9,999 and promises to deliver 2 days of battery life.

-The Asus Zenfone Max have all the necessary features and offers good value for money in the Sub 10K Price range.
-Lets find out some of the intricate details that I discovered using it for last 7 days.
+The Asus Zenfone Max has all the necessary features and offers good value for money in the Sub 10K Price range.
+Let’s find out some of the intricate details that I discovered using it for the last 7 days.

 In this review I have focused on 3-4 aspects more which are quite relevant in case of the Zenfone Max – Battery life, Camera Quality , Performance and User Experience.

 - Charging cable

 - No Earphones

 As I opened the box and took out the Zenfone Max it looked large compared to the 5.0-inch screen of my 2-year-old Nexus 5.
 In-fact it looks slightly bigger that the Lenovo K4 Note or the LE 1S which I reviewed some days back.
 It does have a slightly lower screen to body ratio.